atorres-io/frontend-mentor-social-media-dashboard/README.md

-# Frontend Mentor - Chat app CSS illustration
+# Frontend Mentor - Social media dashboard with theme switcher solution

-aa
+This is a solution to the [Social media dashboard with theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents